American Society of Hirudotherapy

 Anatomical application sites by clinical indication

+This page is intended for licensed clinicians as a reference.
+It is NOT a treatment manual and is NOT intended for patient self-application under any circumstance.
 Application sites and leech numbers are derived from published clinical protocols and international practice guidelines.
-Exact placement should be determined by the treating practitioner based on individual patient anatomy and clinical presentation.
-Surgical application sites are within the FDA 510(k)-cleared indication; other sites represent off-label use.
+Exact placement and dosing must be determined by the treating practitioner based on individual patient anatomy, clinical presentation, and institutional protocols.
+Surgical application sites are within the FDA 510(k)-cleared indication; all other sites (musculoskeletal, neurological, vascular) represent off-label use that requires informed consent and institutional governance.
+Pediatric, neurological, and stroke-related applications additionally require specialist oversight; medicinal leech therapy must never be performed at home.

 Surgical Applications (FDA-Cleared)